 Despite the challenges, have you found yourself in any humorous situations?

-What advice do you have for other local businesses?
+What advice would you have for other local businesses?

 Any new initiatives that you are planning for this summer?

 As we open the Tea Shop again, hopefully I will be able to launch my KOCKTAIL KLUB on a few evenings each month.
 We will also be serving my Twisted Soda/slushies from the shop, which are perfect summer refreshment.